 This module covers the application of cells (mainly microorganisms) and enzymes to the synthesis of a plethora of compounds that are relevant in the chemical industry.
 Examples will highlight how biological systems can be utilized in a cost-effective manner for the mild, environmentally friendly, production of chemicals.
 The students will learn the different ways of how biocatalysts can be used, i.e. biotransformations using isolated enzymes and whole cells for chemical conversion steps (to replace chemical catalysts) as well as de novo synthesis of complex chemicals from simple nutrients by fermenting cells.
 The underlying metabolic principles will be discussed.
-Moreover, the module also describes the utilization of biofuels (e.g. bioethanol, biobutanol, biodiesel, biogas), commodity and fine chemicals.
+Moreover, the module also describes the utilization of biomass (e.g. agricultural subproducts, single cell protein, food waste, algal biomass) for the production of biofuels (e.g. bioethanol, biobutanol, biodiesel, biogas), commodity and fine chemicals.
 The concept of biorefinery is discussed and examples will illustrate how a new bioeconomy is raising globally.
 The module will contain practical laboratory demonstrations and hands-on experimentation that will help students to consolidate the theoretical knowledge they have obtained during the lectures.

-- Understand the concept of a bioeconomy, as opposed to fossil resource utilization - Understand the impact of biocatalysts in chemical industry - Understand how the cellular metabolism can be exploited to produce chemicals - Principle understanding of transferring enzymes and whole metabolic pathways from a donor organism to the production host - Evaluate the feasibility of bio-based approaches - Know the potential of biorefineries for the sustainable chemical production - Bridge chemistry with biology and technology - Acquire sufficient engineering knowledge as applied to biotechnological systems - Understand bioprocessing technology and bioprocess design - Understand the biological basis of (bio) chemical engineering and technology - Elements of enzyme technology and enzyme immobilization
+- Understand the concept of a bioeconomy, as opposed to fossil resource utilization - Understand the impact of biocatalysts in chemical industry - Understand how the cellular metabolism can be exploited to produce chemicals - Understanding of transferring enzymes and whole metabolic pathways from a donor organism to the production host - Evaluate the feasibility of bio-based approaches - Know the potential of biorefineries for the sustainable chemical production - Bridge chemistry with biology and technology - Acquire sufficient engineering knowledge as applied to biotechnological systems - Understand bioprocessing technology and bioprocess design - Understand the biological basis of (bio) chemical engineering and technology - Elements of enzyme technology and enzyme immobilization